This post may contain affiliate links. See our affiliate disclosure for more.

 Writing is one of the most sought-after skills.
 All those lectures your teachers gave you in high school or college about how learning to write would be a huge factor in your career weren’t wrong.
 In 2015, a study was released that showed writing to be the third-most requested skill across all job postings.

-Here are 20 ideas to get you thinking about how to turn your writing skills into a paid gig.
+Here are 20 ideas to get you thinking about how to become a freelance writer.

 20 Different Jobs for Writers to Start Working Now